simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 # Understanding Active Tasks

-Learn more about the Active Tasks provided by ResearchKit.
+Learn more about the Active Tasks provided by ResearchKit™.

 ## Overview